 Create your talking points.

 • Leave your emotion at the door.
 Once we become emotional, and this is hard to avoid, people believe that we might be over reacting and dismiss our needs.
+Nobody wants the helicopter parent label!

 Consider printing out information to leave behind.

 • Use only vetted Facts and Statistics!
 Check out Food Allergy Research and Education’s Food Allergy Facts and Statistics for the US document.
+This is my go-to tool worth it’s weight in gold.

 • Understand that some people aren’t even sure of how real or life threatening food allergies are!
 Therefore, provide links to Food Allergy Research and Education (FARE), Kids with Food Allergies (KFA) – a division of the Asthma and Allergy Foundation of America or the Food Allergy and Anaphylaxis Connection Team (FAACT).